keymanapp/api.keyman.com/tests/data/README.md

 # Data files for tests

 Because this data takes a while to build, and is static, we build the database once when first running any test class, based on the state of the t_dbdatasources table (we test the langtags.json record).
 If this matches the test data, we don't rebuild.
-We also always run on the primary schema in the database.
+The rebuild will occur on the active schema (it doesn't swap schemas).

 This means that the local database will be using test data post-test (we don't rebuild from live data), so don't forget to run tools/db/build/build_cli.php to rebuild from live data if you need it.